Home > News Tips

 English

-Though FileVault is highly recommended for protecting your Mac from prying eyes, you may need to disable it sometimes to troubleshoot an issue or perform certain tasks.
+Though FileVault is highly recommended for protecting your Mac from prying eyes, you may need to disable it sometimes to troubleshoot an issue such as the error "You may not install to this volume because it is currently being encrypted" or perform certain tasks.
 This post will explain different ways to disable FileVault on Mac and solutions to try if you can't turn off FileVault on Mac.

 How to disable FileVault on Mac in System Preference, Terminal & Recovery mode?